Johnathan Campbell2023-01-18T16:21:06+00:00

 In the UK, he has featured for clubs including Wallasey, Helensburgh (Scotland), Widnes, and Sandford.
 After two productive stints with the Cheshire club (Widnes), including the 2019 "Player of the Year" award, he spent last summer down south playing for Sandford in the strong Devon League (316 runs at 35.11 and 11 wickets at 39.36).

-The talented Zimbabwean all-rounder is now pushing for international selection courtesy of his domestic exploits.
+The talented Zimbabwean all-rounder is now pushing for full international selection courtesy of his domestic exploits.

 Team (Season) Mts Inns NO Runs HS Ave Ovs Runs Wkts BB Avg